 - Understanding of regulatory and financial framework of the health system in Ukraine required.

-- Spoken and written language proficiency in English required; spoken and written language proficiency in Ukrainian and/or Russian desired.
+- Spoken and written language proficiency in Ukrainian and English.

-Interested candidates should submit a current resume with a cover letter online at ThePalladiumGroup.com or email to [email protected] no later than May 21, 2019.
+Interested candidates should submit a current resume with a cover letter online at ThePalladiumGroup.com or email to [email protected].